benbarraclough/BeerGoggleGames/src/content/posts/top-5-greatest-party-themes.md

 #### 3\.
 Toga: The nudist's fantasy

 An ultimate party theme that gets everyone unified in the sacred toga costume.
-Make way for games, brotherly love and probably a bit of accidental nudity at some point.
+A great one for games, brotherly love and probably a bit of accidental nudity at some point.

 ![](/images/togatheme.webp)

-Stick to the classic colours: white, gold, and the occasional, sparingly used royal purple.
+Stick to the classic colours: white, gold, and the occasional purple.
 Rule number one is knowing how to keep your bedsheet on.
-After that, the focus is pure, unadulterated tribalism: lots of "toga" chanting, team games, eating grapes and drinking from chalices until you weep.
+After that, the focus is on lots of "toga" chanting, team games, eating grapes and drinking from chalices.

 Shit you'll need: